nayaksofia/SeleniumChromeDriverTestOne/ReadMe.md

 # Steps To Follow:

-> Step-1: Check the current version of `Chrome Browser.
+> Step-1: Check the current version of `Chrome Browser`.

+> My Chrome Browser Version Is: Version 90.0.4430.93 (Official Build) (64-bit)

 > Step-2: Download `chrome driver ` according to the version of your chrome browser.
 [Chrome Driver Link](https://chromedriver.chromium.org/downloads)

-Here, you will get different options of ChromeDriver based on your operating system.
-Additionally, for the Windows operating system, you can `choose the Win32 version` as marked in the below image.
+> Here, you will get different options of ChromeDriver based on your operating system.
+Additionally, for the Windows operating system, you can `choose the Win32 version`.
 Yes, `even if you have a 64-bit Windows installed on your system`, **the Win32 version will work fine**.

 > Step-3: Download Selenium Standalone Server.jar from the official site:  [Click Here To Download .jar File For Java](https://www.selenium.dev/downloads/)